What topics to write about

 2. Step Two – Research

-For list posts, you need to research and gather up all the things you want to blog about.
+For list posts, you need to research and gather up what topics to write about for your blog.
 This can take days or more depending on if you’re going to use the images of other bloggers.

 For example, if you want to round up dinner recipes and feature a blogger’s recipe image, you have to get permission from that blogger to use THEIR image on YOUR blog.